This video is about my book EDWARD'S ANIMALS. I recorded it spontaneously one morning, after getting out of the hot tub.

 I had an interlude with a penguin.
 The little bird looked lonely.
 She was carrying a parasol, with the words Carnival Cruise Lines imprinted on its polyester.
 One could understand her need for shade, Canal Street was boiling; it was a blazing ninety, in our temperature.
 Where her black and blue plumage met the white on her shoulder, she twirled the spines of her umbrella.
 Slung from the other shoulder there was a Hello Kitty handbag.
 She fished—sorry, but there’s no other term for it—in her handbag.
 She pulled out a Chapstick.
 She coated her gums.
 When she waddled into the sunlight yet again I found myself a sucker for the full-figured gal.
 Like Rosie, Estelle wobbled like one of those inflatable toys that pop back up no matter how long you hold them down.
 Her feet were petite fans, and she spun her umbrella like a southern belle.
 When you think about that, she was about as southern as they get.

-Dr. Brandon Ayre has been an Emergency Medicine doctor in and around New York and Vermont for 30 years.
-He has had multiple stories and humorous articles published in numerous journals, as well as The Medical Post.
-Before going to med school, he made his living as a singer-songwriter.
+Dr. Brandon Ayre has been an Emergency Medicine doctor in and around the Northeastern US—and British Columbia—for over 30 years.
+He has had multiple stories and humorous articles published in numerous literary journals, as well as The Medical Post.
+Before going to Med school, he made his living as a singer-songwriter.
 He's studied writing at The Vermont Studio Center, The New School, and The New York State Writers’ Institute.
 He has two children.